Amsacrine (amsidine)

 Rarely, amsacrine can cause:

-If you notice any of these effects or if other people notice you are confused, let your doctor know.
+If you have any of these symptoms or other people noticed you are confused, let your doctor know.
 If you feel confused, it is important not to drive or operate machinery.
-Your doctor can give you more information.
+You doctor can give you more information.

 Seizures